-At some stage kids are ready to start waking when they wet at night – this is different for all kids and depends on their sleep patterns , urinary tract development and the production of a hormone which helps them to concentrate their urine and hold on for longer at night.
+At some stage kids are ready to start waking when they wet at night – this is different for all kids and depends on their sleep patterns , urinary tract development and the production of a hormone (ADH) which helps them to concentrate their urine and hold on for longer at night.
 Its not something that can be trained for in the same way as day training.

 At the age of 7 there are still a few kids in every class who are still not dry at night.
-It's important to stress to kids that it is not a matter of intelligence or training but more the fact we are all just made differently that affects when they become dry at night.
+It's important to stress to kids that it is not a matter of intelligence or training but more the fact we are all just made differently that affects timing of night training.

 Our five kids became dry at night somewhere between the ages of 3 and 8.
 Same methods, different results due to each child's physiology and sleep patterns.
 The things that really helped everyone to cope with the process was to make the bottom sheets of the bed up twice (so that one layer could be quickly pulled off leaving the next ready to go) and to put them in some kind of reusable training pants so they could feel the wee and to reduce cleanup.

 One of our late trainers got to the stage she could change her shorties, and pull the top layer of wet bed sheet off by herself and was very happy to do so as it made her feel like a Big Kid!

 Buzzer systems are a popular option when children get to the age they are motivated to become dry and can take some responsibility for the process themselves.
 These work by having a wetness sensor in the pants which activates a buzzer when the child wets, waking them up (hopefully!) and gradually teaching them to respond before the bladder gets emptied.
 If you are night training with a buzzer and want some pants with a sensor pocket in, please just contact us.